obosyuk/todo_sam/README.md

 ## 🚀 Features

 - **RESTful API** for todo management (create action only)
-- **Token-based authentication** using Lambda authorizers (simple authentication with saved auth token in environment variables, suitable for server-to-server communication)
+- **Token-based authentication** using Lambda authorizers (simple authentication with saved auth token in SSM Parameter Store, suitable for server-to-server communication)
 - **Data validation** with Pydantic models
 - **Structured logging** for monitoring
 - **Error handling** with standardized responses